 8. Never Accept Renewal Quotes & Haggle

 Never accept the renewal quote companies give you.
 Renewal prices are always higher to catch the lazy folk who can’t be bothered to hunt around each year.
 Always run another motorcycle insurance comparison search.
-You’ll either find someone else cheaper, a cheaper quote from same insurer/broker or very occasionally your renewal is, in fact, the cheapest.
+You’ll either find someone else cheaper, a cheaper quote from the same insurer/broker or very occasionally your renewal is, in fact, the cheapest.
 Either way, do ring up your current insurer and ask them for a better price.
-I’ve achieved cheaper premiums, even when the renewal quote was cheapest!
+I’ve achieved cheaper premiums, even when the renewal quote was the cheapest!
 My personal best saving was a £404 renewal, down to £240.

 9. Insure the Excess

 Many insurance quotes these days are only offering huge excesses, sometimes in the thousands are even almost as much as the value of the bike.
 As a biker this is bad, it means in the event of a claim you’re going to be seriously out of pocket as you have to stump up for that excess yourself.
 It can also put you in a tricky position if you’ve bought the bike on finance…

 One solution is to separately insure your excess with another policy.
 This can often be much cheaper than paying a higher premium to reduce the excess (if even a possibility).
 However, you must be aware an excess insurance policy will only pay out if there is a valid claim on your main policy, so if the value of the claim is below your main policy’s excess, then there is no claim.
 As always, read the small print.